titaschanda/TenNetLib.jl/docs/src/index.md

 ## Overview

-TeNLib features popular Tensor Network (TN) codes with multi-layered abstraction, that provides varyling level of control to the user.
+TeNLib features popular Tensor Network (TN) codes with **multi-layered abstraction**, that provides varying levels of control to the user.
 Currently, TeNLib contains codes for
 * *(a)* **Finite-size Matrix-Product States (MPS)**: Different variants of DMRG and TDVP (including subspace expansion).
 * *(b)* **Tree Tensor Network (TTN)**: Variational search for the ground state and first few excited states.